Friday

 • Lavender likes a sunny, open location in which to grow, and thrives on well drained soil.
 It is drought tolerant, and naturally pest resistant.

-English lavender is the most popular lavender grown today, and has the bouquet and appearance you probably associate with the plant.
+English lavender is the most popular lavender grown today, and has the bouquet and appearance you probably associate with this classic herb.
 It has a strong scent, and its fragrance is used for medicinal and cosmetic purposes.
 It is a common base for aromatherapy oil, and with Lavandula x intermedias, is the variety of lavender most often selected for culinary applications.

 English lavender is a hardy perennial from zones 5 – 11 with medium purple flowers, and typically attains a height of two to three feet.
 It is the variety you should choose if you are planning on using lavender for culinary or craft projects.